Module Configuration#

 Using this feature may execute arbitrary code in your computer.
 Please use with caution and only with trusted dependencies.

 The pre-build config script is added in order to aid native target programming.
+To use such a script, add it to your module configuration:

 {